Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Dimension-Free Communication in Federated Learning

 \subsection{Preliminary of the Zeroth-Order Optimization and Federated Learning}

 As with most standard FL settings, we assume that there exist $M$ clients in total in our FL system.
-Our goal is to minimize the global loss function $f$ which can be formulated as,

-where $\x$ is a $d$-dimensional model parameter and $f_i$ represents the loss function on client $i$.
+Our goal is to minimize the global loss function $f$ which can be formulated as, where $\x$ is a $d$-dimensional model parameter and $f_i$ represents the loss function on client $i$.
 The loss function is the expectation of a stochastic loss function $f_i(\x; \xi_i)$, where $\xi_i$ is sampled from different local data distributions known as data heterogeneity in FL.
 The typical FL algorithm comprises three steps in each round: 1) The server initially samples a set of clients and sends the current global model to them.
 2) Upon receiving the global model, each client performs multiple local updates based on this model and then transmits the updated local model back to the server.
 3) The server aggregates all the returned local models from the clients and updates the global model accordingly.

 More specifically, when applying the (stochastic) ZO method for the local update in the classical FedAvg \citep{mcmahan2017communication}, it becomes FedZO \citep{fang2022communication}.
-The main recursion of server model $\x_r$ and client models $\{\x_{i,r}^k\}$ can be summarized into the following forms:

-where we use the superscript $k$ for the local update step, $r$ for the communication round, $i$ for the client index, and $C_r$ for a set of sampled client indices, $\z_{i,r}^k$ typically for a random direction vector drawing either from either Gaussian or uniform ball distribution. $g_{i, r}^k$ is a gradient scalar calculated as
+The main recursion of server model $\x_r$ and client models $\{\x_{i,r}^k\}$ can be summarized into the following forms: where we use the superscript $k$ for the local update step, $r$ for the communication round, $i$ for the client index, and $C_r$ for a set of sampled client indices, $\z_{i,r}^k$ typically for a random direction vector drawing from Gaussian or uniform ball distribution. $g_{i, r}^k$ is a gradient scalar calculated as

 where $\mu>0$ is the smooth parameter.
 Intuitively, when $\mu$ is sufficiently small, the scalar $g_{i, r}^k$ approximates the gradient $\nabla {f}_i(\x_{i,r}^k; \xi_{i,r}^k)$ inner product with the random direction $\z_{i,r}^k$.
-There are other types of ZO gradient estimators, but in this paper, we only focus on this \eqref{eq.zo-grad} form called Simultaneous Perturbation Stochastic Approximation (SPSA) \citep{spall1992multivariate} with the forward style.
+There are other types of ZO gradient estimators.
+However, in this paper, we only focus on this \eqref{eq.zo-grad} form called Simultaneous Perturbation Stochastic Approximation (SPSA) \citep{spall1992multivariate} with the forward style.
 See \citep{nesterov2017random, liu2020primer} for other forms and convergence properties.

 When we examine the communication costs incurred between the client and the server within the framework outlined in equations \eqref{eq.naive.fedzo.1} to \eqref{eq.naive.fedzo.3}, it becomes apparent that a vector of length $2d$ is transmitted during each round.
 Specifically, the first $d$-length vector is transmitted during the pull model step via the downlink, while the second $d$-length vector is sent after finishing all local update steps and before aggregating at the server via the uplink.
 In the era of LLMs, this $2d$ communication cost can be a huge burden or even prohibitively expensive for scenarios requiring low latency.
 This observation motivates us to design a novel FL framework wherein the lengths of the vectors communicated via both the uplink and downlink are independent of the model dimension $d$.